Who Benefits? – Learning-related – Dyslexia – ADHD – Reading Problems

 Learning-related Vision Problems

-Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).
+At our visual processing center, we offer Vision Therapy that can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).

 To learn more about learning-related vision problems, visit any of these web pages on: